rudiheinen/sbp_gluster/README.md

 Requirements
 ------------
-This cookbook has been tested on Ubuntu 12.04 and CentOS 6.5.
+This cookbook has been tested on Ubuntu 12.04 and CentOS / RHEL 6.5, CentOS / RHEL 7.0

 Attributes
 ----------